Witness to a Protest

 It had started with sirens wailing which forced us out of bed – not an uncommon sound in our corner of Phnom Penh – but the volume and frequency were persistent.
 From our window we could see a stream of police vehicles and fire trucks blocking the bridge just outside our hotel.
 Police officers decked in riot gear were unloading and organizing.
 Just a little further down the road we could see a similar accumulation of people.

+We had no idea what was happening and went about our day.
+Pete, off to class on the second floor, and me, to the lobby for breakfast.
+My coffee and toast were hastily delivered, but then soon grew cold as I took up my hiding spot behind the vase.
 The large hotel entrance was near empty, all employees had rushed to stand street-side and witness the action.
 Even Pete had ran past me, camera in hand, ready to capture the activity in front of us.
 Be careful, I called after him, not really expecting him to hear me.
 Adrenaline and his instinct to capture had surely taken over.

 It wasn’t long before he was back inside as the momentary panic had passed and attention was again turned to the crowd continuing to brew back across the bridge.
 Those few protestors who had broken through and drawn attention right in front of our hotel continued down the street towards the centre of town.
 There weren’t many of them.
 I suspect they didn’t get very far.

 Pete was buzzing as he came back in.
 “You should probably take that upstairs,” he said, motioning to the laptop still pressed against my chest.
 I nodded, and peeled myself away from my hiding spot.

 He returned to class and I sat at our window, alone, watching actions unfold.
 Activity would surge and recede, the protestors would make a push forward, throwing stones as far as they could reach.
 A vehicle was overturned and set on fire.
 The police would push back with rubber bullets, tear gas, and water.
 The crowd would retreat.